-Wealthspire Advisors is an SEC-registered investment advisory firm that provides services through its team of state-registered investment advisor representatives.
+To cap-off our list of the best financial advisors in New York State is Wealthspire Advisors.
+The firm provides services through its team of state-registered investment advisor representatives.
 Services the firm can provide include wealth management, investment advisory and financial consulting.
 It works with individuals,

 businesses, non-profit organizations and foundations.
 While the firm does not have any minimum asset requirements, there may be recommended asset levels for its various programs.